-As a dive destination Taiwan is an undiscovered gem that has a huge amount to offer.
+As a Scuba diving destination Taiwan is an undiscovered gem that has a huge amount to offer.

 Above the water, Taiwan is rich in culture and history, Taipei the countries capital is a vibrant and modern city.
 There are numerous national parks, rugged coastlines, towering mountains and plenty of scenic islands to visit.
 Plus, exquisite cuisine, ornate temples, inspiring museums, colourful festivals all with a safe and friendly atmosphere.

 Once inside the country, moving around is easy and convenient.
 Trains, high-speed rail, buses and ferries connect major cities as well as offshore islands.
 Scooter and car rental are also available.
 For longer distances, TransAsia Airways and Mandarin Airlines offer domestic flights.